jccpalmer/docs-2.0/src/content/docs/me.md

 description: A page that explains who Sarah Gerrard is and how she got into software development.
 ---

-Welcome to my About Me page!
+Welcome to my About Me page!!

 I'm Sarah, a dynamic full stack software developer fueled by a love for open source development and a deep love for crafting exceptional digital experiences.
 With a talent for translating complex topics into easily digestible content, I am passionate about effectively communicating intricate concepts to both technical and non-technical audiences.